JoGorska/mileage-tracker/README.md

 I am adding detailed message describing what to do if the drop down input field from google places api doesn't show up.
 I am also clearing the form data - hopefuly when user types both addresses again, he understands how to do this correctly.

+### Do I want to thoroughly validate date

+I like the users to have the ability to add the dates in the past.
+The driver might have forgotted to add mileage daily and he will be forced to back date all entries.

+Another question is if I should validate if the user inputs date in the future.
+I would like to think that this option might be usefull.
+I am required to submit my mileage on the last day of the month.
+I would write the report the previous day and submit it to employer once I finish driving.

+There might be other employers who require some kind of driving plan or predicted mileage from their employers.
+Employer might have to plan their journey ahead and report planned journey.

 ## Project Bugs and Solutions:

 ### Problem with displaying form fields using |as_bootstrap